lildude/ha-addon-ghostfolio/DOCS.md

 ## Requirements

 Ghostfolio needs a PostgreSQL database.
-My add-on repository includes the configuration for this [PostgreSQL add-on][] for convenience but you're welcome to use your own.
+All development and testing has been done using [PostgreSQL add-on][] for convenience but you're welcome to use your own.

 ## Installation